Carnagion/dissertation/diss/diss.typ

 = Reflections <section:reflections>

 This project has been an incredibly enjoyable experience for me as a whole.
-It is incredibly satisfying to see what I have accomplished since when I began working on it -- especially considering that I was not at all familiar with operations research and mathematical modelling at the time.
+It is extremely satisfying to see what I have accomplished, especially considering that I was not familiar with operations research and mathematical modelling at the beginning of the project.
 In the process of conducting research and reviewing the literature on runway sequencing and machine scheduling, I have gained a deeper and more thorough understanding of operations research, combinatorial optimisation, mathematical modelling, and artificial intelligence methods like branch-and-bound.
 It has also furthered my interest in these fields, and opened new avenues for further exploration.

 == Project Management

 I approached this project in a fairly iterative and flexible manner, following a general schedule I created in the first few weeks of the first semester.
-I had weekly discussions with my supervisor, which helped enforce this iterative approach, and allowed feedback to be obtained regularly and incorporated as soon as possible without adversely impacting the schedule.
+I had weekly discussions with my supervisor, which helped enforce this iterative approach, and allowed feedback to be obtained regularly and incorporated as soon as possible.
 These weekly meetings also provided me with the motivation to consistently and regularly work on on the project.
 Additionally, I made my schedule as general and broad as possible in order to allow for ample flexibility, which worked very well with the project's iterative nature and proved to be beneficial down the line.